Connecticut Recreational and Medical Cannabis FAQ

 More specific details are outlined below

-Starting January 10, 2023 customers 21 and over will be able to purchase adult-use marijuana at our RISE Branford location.
+Starting January 10, 2023 customers 21 and over will be able to purchase adult-use marijuana at our RISE location.

 You must be at least 21 years old.
 You must have a valid US government-issued state ID with you – US state driver’s license, CT ID Card from the CT Department of Motor Vehicles, or a valid passport.